MAPS AND NAVIGATION

 Maps and GPS

-Elevation profiles can be found in on this website as well.
-These profiles help to inform about the ups-and-downs of a trail section.
+Elevation profiles can be found on this website as well.
+These profiles provide information about the ups-and-downs of each trail section.
 We also publish walking notes corresponding to each map.

 Despite the Masar Ibrahim being way-marked, a GPS unit can still be helpful especially as a safety precaution.
 The website contains downloadable GPS data for Masar Ibrahim routes.

 Navigation is a safety concern, so be sure to be smart and confident in whichever method you choose to hike the trail.

-It is recommended to have relevant topographical maps in hard copy on the trail at all times.
-Ideally, each member should have a map in case the group becomes separated, but two members should undoubtedly carry physical topographical maps.
+It is recommended to have relevant topographical maps in hard copy form on the trail at all times.
+Ideally, each member should have a map in case the group becomes separated, but certainly two members should carry physical topographical maps.

 If you are not totally confident with your ability to independently navigate a trail, hiring a local guide is always an option.
 Local guides know the trail and terrain very well, and they can provide you with historical and cultural context as you walk, which will add depth and richness to your hiking experience.